What is Allowed?

-MPs were permitted a budget to pay for their accommodation (unless they lived in the Greater London area in which case they could not claim accommodation costs).
+MPs are permitted a budget to pay for their accommodation (unless they lived in the Greater London area in which case they could not claim accommodation costs).

-The allowance figure was set at the rate of market rent for a one-bedroom flat in Westminster - which is about £20,000 per annum.
-The MP was not permitted to own a property and claim rent for it.
+The allowance figure is set at the rate of market rent for a one-bedroom flat in Westminster - which is about £22,000 per annum.
+The MP is not permitted to own a property and claim rent for it.

-I claimed close to the full amount on accommodation costs.
+I claim close to the full amount on accommodation costs.

-I rented a small, one bedroom flat in the Westminster area.
-The rent was paid direct to the Landlord (called the Passion Property Group), and not to me and I have no personal connections to the landlord.
+I rent a small, one bedroom flat in the Westminster area.
+The rent is paid directly to the Landlord (called the Passion Property Group), and not to me and I have no personal connections to the landlord.

-During the years I was an MP I saved over £4,000 for the taxpayer from underspending my accommodation budget.
+During the years I have been an MP, I have saved over £8,000 for the taxpayer from underspending my accommodation budget.